 Migraines are traumatic enough without the auras that sometimes come with them.
 And while the auras can add a freakish experience to an already painful one, are migraine auras dangerous?
 The short answer is, not usually.
 Generally speaking, migraine auras are pretty harmless.

 What Should I Know About Migraine Auras?

-In and of themselves, auras aren’t going to kill you.
+In general, migraine auras are not harmful.
 They are really only dangerous if they impair your vision so much that you fall or otherwise hurt yourself because you can’t see well.
 Symptoms of aura may not accompany every migraine, and if they do, they usually disappear in an hour or less.

 If you experience auras that last longer than one hour, get drastically worse, or come with additional symptoms outside of your migraine attack, speak with your doctor to address any changes in your condition.

 Migraine auras may be confused with conditions such as eye problems or stroke, so it’s important to be informed so you can decide whether to get medical attention.

 What is Migraine Aura?

 Migraine auras are sensory disturbances that usually occur in conjunction with a migraine attack.
 The auras typically appear just before, during, or after the pain sets in.
 But occasionally, they may occasionally occur without the headache.